 TOP PICKS: Palm House, Fella Villas, Alam Bidadari, Suarti Boutique Villas, Sanakra Villas

-Escapes the crowds and head to Sanur
+28. Escapes the Crowds and Stay in Sanur

 A quieter and more relaxed coastal area.
 Around 30 mins from the airport, it sits on the opposite side of the island to Kuta.
 A long stretch of beach that offers shallow blue waters.
 The main street Jalan Tamblingan is home to restaurants, shops and hotels.
 We stayed at Wirasana Bali on the main street for under $30 a night!